Dvogonen/cyclop_plus/README.md

 - In menues: A short click increments or moves forward.
 A double click decrements or moves backward.
 A long click executes functions or is used to enter/depart.
 - Use the menu to start the Graphical Scanner, the Auto Scanner or enter into the Options Menu.
 - Auto Scanner: Performs an autoscan for the best channel, just like a single click does in the original firmware.
 - Graphical Scanner: Triggers a manual frequency scanner.
 The receiver will start cycling through all channels quickly.
-Hold down the button again to select a frequency.
+Click the button again to select a frequency.

 ###Options Menu
 - Examples of configurable options: Screen flip (up or down), 3s battery meter, 2s battery meter, screen saver, low level battery alarm, alarm sound level.